The Thrive For Good Growing Food Course

 As for overall square footage, I recommend starting small.
 A big garden can easily get away from you, overrun with weeds or too many plants needing your attention at once.

-You might start with 1 bed in the first year and double the square footage each year until you get to what works for you.
+You might start with one bed in the first year and double the square footage each year until you get to what works for you.

 You can grow most of your food with a few thousand square feet of densely-planted beds, but even with a couple of hundred square feet, you can grow a nice amount of medicinal food.

-Some people say the ideal orientation of a garden is having the long side going north to south because the plants will all receive more equal light, but Iโve oriented my beds every which way and it has always worked out fine.
+Some people say the ideal orientation of a garden is to have the long side running north to south, because the plants will all receive more equal light.
+However, I’ve oriented my beds in various directions, and it has always worked out fine.

 What To Do, When To Do It